ButteryCrumpet/mresult/README.md

 ```

 Helper functions are available to determine if a result is an Ok or an Err.
+As well \
+as the match function to give a more fluent, composable way of switching on an Err or \
+Ok.

 ```typescript